josephJaoNasser/multi-output-image-compressor-js/README.md

       filename: 'fbb3f7d6a75e348dac3f6c738b9c5d0b_tiny.png'
     },

-    ... // small, medium, large and larger versions also included depending on the range selected ]
+    ... // small, medium, large and larger versions for each image uploaded also included depending on the range selected ]
 ```